What are Spider Veins?

 Superficial, or topical, laser treatments can reduce the tiniest of spider veins by using thermal energy to super-heat the veins, causing them to collapse and seal shut.
 This type of laser involves very little discomfort, and our patients love to watch them go before their very eyes!*

 Vein Gogh – When Sclerotherapy or Laser are Not Enough:

 This FDA-approved device provides a superior solution for the treatment of the finest of spider veins (telangiectasia), sometimes found across the cheeks, thighs, ankles and knees.
-These veins are too tiny to successfully be treated with sclerotherapy injections or laser, which are, generally, better suited at treating larger spider veins.
-VeinGogh delivers outstanding results using proprietary Microburst Technology™, which creates an effective, controllable heating of dermal vasculature without significant discomfort or damage to the surrounding tissue.*
+These veins are too tiny to successfully be treated with sclerotherapy injections or laser treatments, which are both, generally, better suited at treating larger spider veins.
+VeinGogh delivers outstanding results using proprietary Microburst Technology™, which creates an effective, controllable heating of dermal vasculature, without significant discomfort or damage to the surrounding tissue.*

 *Results may vary and are not guaranteed.
 Consult with Dr. Schwartz to see if you are a good candidate.